 So how do you get it right?
 There's a risk that the guy in the shop may want to sell you the bike which is in front of you, so it's a good idea to have an idea of your right size before you start shopping.
 You can work this out for yourself with a tape measure and some online advice.
 If you're really serious or an unusual size, you can also seek the advice of an independent professional.
 A good local bike shop ought to help you get the basics right, however.

 If you're serious about efficiency and/or comfort, then once you've bought a bike that is roughly the right size you can pay to have an expert "fitting" to work out your optimal saddle height, reach, crank length, etc. If you're keen on increasing your speed, this is probably money better spent than that groupset upgrade.
 For the casual commuter however, unless they have any serious issue with comfort, a full professional fit would be excessive.
 If you don't have the budget for that, but want to sort out some comfort issues yourself, there's a helpful guide to DIY bike fit here.

-- Buy from your Local Bike Shop (LBS).
-If you like the fact that there’s a small, independent retailer in your town, if you’d like to be able to pop in there for last minute spares and repairs, then you should at least consider buying a bike from them.
-They’re usually helpful, friendly and provide a better service than the big chains.
+If you like the fact that there's a small, independent retailer and repair shop in your town, then you should at least consider buying a bike from them.